pburkholder/puppet-at-audax/elements/elements.md

 .notes Marc Burgess, Oslo.
 CfEngine 2 had a lot of the features of a 3rd gen system but lacked a language rich enough to express all of the relationships in a system.
-E.g., at NIH we used a Perl templating system to write the manifests that we're the used by CfEngine 2 -- a CM system for our CM system.
+E.g., at NIH we used a Perl templating system to write the manifests that were the used by CfEngine 2 -- a CM system for our CM system.